priyatam/zekyll/felix/README.md

 No invalid markup like Jekyll does.

-[^yaml]: a key,value pair that adds up as meta data for jekyll pre-processor.

 Uses Jenja2 as template engine.

 Live reload and live preview with tornado (pip).
 Other goodies include zsh and webhooks plugins.